“I get nervous when I don’t get nervous. If I’m nervous, I know I’m going to have a good show.” – Beyoncé

 If you’re experiencing prolonged physiological symptoms of anxiety such as heart palpitations, sweating, spacing out, skin problems, shortness of breath, and sweaty palms, you need to get help, as it could be an indication of an anxiety disorder, which should be diagnosed and treated by a qualified psychotherapist.

-- Breathing and movement: The existence of a strong mind-body connection implies that we can significantly impact the quality of our thoughts based on how we treat and move our body.
+1. Breathing and movement: The mind-body connection implies that we can significantly impact the quality of our thoughts based on how we treat and move our body.
 According to self-development guru Tony Robbins, we can instantly shift our thoughts by simply changing our physiology.
 Before going on stage for his 50-hour seminars with up to 4,000 attendees, he follows a pre-show ritual that involves a lot of movement such as fist pumps, jumping up and down, bouncing on a trampoline, standing with his arms outstretched.
 This routine helps him get into what he calls “peak state”.
 Another physiological technique is practicing deep breathing exercises to pump more oxygen into the brain.
-Remember also to avoid caffeine, as it will only increase your nervousness, and to get plenty of rest, exercise and eat a healthy diet that promotes balance and wellness.
+Also avoid caffeine, as it will only increase your nervousness, and to get plenty of rest, exercise and eat a healthy diet that promotes balance and wellness.

-- Change your thoughts and visualize success: Negative thoughts that originate from unhealthy thinking patterns are a huge culprit for excessive nervousness.
+2. Change your thoughts and visualize success: Negative thoughts that originate from unhealthy thinking patterns are a huge culprit for excessive nervousness.
 If you find yourself inhibited because of a negative perspective, you’ll need to work on shifting towards a healthier frame of mind that is strong enough to deal with precarious situations.
-I’ve written about dealing with negativity in detail in this post.
 Another powerful technique that you can use is visualization.
 Visualization is using our imagination to create pictures and mental imagery of what we want in our lives and how we are going to make them happen.
 Many athletes use this technique right before a race, where they see themselves performing their best and beating out the competition.
-This article provides more information on how to visualize.

 I believe that being nervous can actually be good thing because it’s a sign that we are growing and expanding.
-It’s proof that we are brave and courageous enough to put ourselves out there, because we know that, at the end of the day, our basic worth does not hinge on validation from others.
-Instead, we know that it comes from a place of unconditional love and an undying passion to live life to the fullest.
+It’s proof that we are brave and courageous enough to put ourselves out there and make big strides.

 All my best on your journey,